Jan Suchopárek: France and Germany

-Following three years in France with Strasbourg and a further year in Germany at Tennis Borussia Berlin, Suchopárek returned to the Czech Republic to play for Slavia Prague again in 2000.
+In August 1999, Suchopárek was one of seven players signed by manager Winfried Schäfer of German 2.
+Bundesliga side Tennis Borussia Berlin.
+He scored his only league goal that season in a 2–2 draw against Borussia Mönchengladbach on 8 November 1999.
+Suchopárek went on to record 23 league appearances in the 1999–2000 season, but had meniscus surgery in April 2000, curtailing his season.

 Return to the Czech Republic

+Suchopárek returned to the Czech Republic to play for Slavia Prague again in October 2000.

 Suchopárek captained Slavia during his second spell.
 He had surgery in March 2001 following a tear of meniscus, being the second knee operation he had within a year.
 In 2001, following Slavia's exit from the 2001–02 UEFA Cup in the first round, Suchopárek was sent to the "B" team of Slavia due to inadequate performances.

 He later moved to SK Kladno to finish his playing career in the Czech 2.
 Liga.
 While playing for Kladno in 2004, Suchopárek dislocated his shoulder attempting a bicycle kick.

 Suchopárek retired from professional football following the end of the 2004–05 Czech 2.
 Liga, in which Kladno finished fourth and missed promotion to the Czech First League on the last day of the season.

-Non-playing career
+International career

+Suchopárek made his international debut in 1991 for Czechoslovakia, having started playing for the nation's under-21 side the year before.
+He made his senior debut against Norway on 25 September 1991 in a friendly match which finished 3–2 to Czechoslovakia.